sf-wdi-22-23/modules-23/w01_controlling_the_dom/d2_dusk_bootstrap_css/exercises.md

 # Stretch

-1. Pick any website online and block it out with the bootstrap grid and lorem ipsum text.
-Be sure to draw out the basic outline of the site before you get started. (**Hint**: Use bootstraps [image classes](http://getbootstrap.com/css/#images) and [Placehold.it](https://placehold.it/) to block out images.)
+1. Pick any website online, wireframe it on paper or whiteboard and create a simple bootstrap version with the bootstrap grid, navbar, lorem ipsum, and [Placehold.it](https://placehold.it/). (**Hint**: Use bootstraps [image classes](http://getbootstrap.com/css/#images) to size images.)